bsmithgall/bsmithgall.github.io/books/_posts/2018-08-25-the-story-of-a-new-name.md

 realizing that there is some ease or confidence that those above them in the social classes seem to have.

-Beyond this, Elena cannot really escape the pull of the <em>stradone</em> and of Lila's influence, which pull back from her studies &em; Elena often finds herself attempting to replicate her friends' actions.
+Beyond this, Elena cannot really escape the pull of the *stradone* and of Lila's influence, which pull back from her studies &em; Elena often finds herself attempting to replicate her friends' actions.
 Even when they spend significant time apart, Elena finds herself and her emotions bound up by what